We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Passengers: 2 Adults and 2 Children

-Arrive at Cape Town International Airport.
-Go through Immigration, collect your luggage and clear Customs, then make your way into the Arrivals Hall.
+Arrive into Cape Town Airport.
+Collect your luggage then make your way into the Arrivals Hall.
 Follow the Car Rental signs and find the Bidvest Car Rental office.
 Complete the necessary paperwork - you will need to present your driving licence, passport and credit card.
 The keys to your hire car will then be handed over to you.

 13 Day Car Rental: Group O: Toyota Avanza 1.5 or similar - Manual Transmission (on Super Cover)